 Get Help From Your Local Cooperative Extension Office

 The best way to find out the condition of your soil is with a soil test.
 Don’t let the “test” part scare you off though.
 It’s actually a very simple, inexpensive process that any homeowner can participate in with help from their local Cooperative Extension office.
 Cooperative Extension is a program run by an agency within the U.S. Department of Agriculture and was created to advance public knowledge in areas of agriculture, the environment, and human health and well-being.
-Each U.S. state and territory has a state office at its land-grant university and a network of local offices located in each county which you can find here.
+Each U.S. state and territory has a state office at its land-grant university and a network of local offices located in each county.

 How to Collect Soil Samples